 - A bug in dustap initialization could prevent some dustap data from being logged, especially on recursive resolvers.
-[GL #1795] - When running on a system with support for Linux capabilities, named drops root privileges very soon after system startup.
-This was causing a spurious log message, unable to set effective uid to 0: Operation not permitted, which has now been silenced.
-[GL #1042] [GL #1090] - When named-checkconf was run, it would sometimes incorrectly set its exit code.
-It reflected only the status of the last view found; any errors found for other configured views were not reported.
+[GL #1795] - A bug in dnssec-policy keymgr was fixed, where the check for the existence of a given key's successor would incorrectly return true if any other key in the keyring had a successor.
+[GL #1845] - With dnssec-policy, when creating a successor key, the "goal" state of the current active key (the predecessor) was not changed and thus never removed from the zone.
+[GL #1846] - When named-checkconf -z was run, it would sometimes incorrectly set its exit code.
+It reflected the status of the last view found; if zone-loading errors were found in earlier configured views but not in the last one, the exit code indicated success.
 Thanks to Graham Clinch.
-[GL #1807] - When built without LMDB support, named failed to restart after a zone with a double quote (") in its name was added with rndc addzone.
+[GL #1807] - named-checkconf -p could include spurious text in server-addresses statements due to an uninitialized DSCP value.
+This has been fixed.
+[GL #1812] - When built without LMDB support, named failed to restart after a zone with a double quote (") in its name was added with rndc addzone.
 Thanks to Alberto Fernández.
-[GL #1695]
+[GL #1695] - The ARM has been updated to indicate that the TSIG session key is generated when named starts, regardless of whether it is needed.
+[GL #1842]

 • DNS rebinding protection was ineffective when BIND 9 is configured as a forwarding DNS server.
-Found and responsibly reported by Tobias Klein.:gl:#1574
+Found and responsibly reported by Tobias Klein.
+[GL #1574]

-8.27.2 Known Issues
+8.16.2 Known Issues